nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/charts/titles-labels-legends.md

 Commas should be used to separate thousands on chart label values, for example 9,000.

 Only use colours that have the required level of contrast with the background.
-See the [Colours guidance](../colour/colour-guidance.md) for more information on this.
+See the [colour guidance](../../colour/colour-guidance/) for more information on this.

 ## Chart legends

 Avoid legends where possible.
 If legends are used, the layout should be stated, and any lines and categories should be labelled directly.

 ### Bar charts

 If legends are used, they should be presented in the same order and orientation as the stacks in the bars, or the bars in the clusters.
 The legend layout should be stated just above the chart.
 Users can then match labels using positioning alongside colour, or alternative encoding methods.

 ### Line charts

 Try to place labels at the end of the lines, on the right-hand side of the chart.
 Legends rely on users matching labels to lines using colours which can be difficult for some users.
 Therefore, legends should only be used when essential, for example when lines are very close together.

 ### Pie and doughnut charts

 Categories should be labelled directly.
 Legends and keys rely on users matching labels to categories using colour alone.
 This fails [accessibility success criterion 1.4.1 Use of Colour][titles 4].

 For more information about subtitles and legends, visit the [Government Analytics Framework accessible charts checklist][titles 3].